 - Launch a Wimbledon site for your tennis stats app.

-- Improve accessibility across your website and apps.
+- Improve responsiveness and accessibility across your website and apps.

 4 Best Practices for a Perfect Product Strategy

 Focus on problems, not solutions.
 When setting a strategy, talking about solutions is a form of premature optimization.
 It blinkers you to other solutions that may be better, easier, more cost effective, more relevant.